Minnesota vs. Nebraska Predictions & Picks – August 31

 Minnesota Betting Info (2022)

-- The Golden Gophers have a 73.3% chance to win this matchup based on the moneyline's implied probability.
+- The Golden Gophers have a 73.3% chance to win this contest based on the moneyline's implied probability.

-- The Golden Gophers won seven games against the spread last season, failing to cover six times.
+- Minnesota had an ATS record of 5-3 as favorites of 7 points or greater last season.

-- Last season, the combined scoring went over the point total five times in Golden Gophers games.
+- The Golden Gophers and their opponents combined to hit the over five out of 13 times last season.

-- The point total average for Minnesota games last season was 44.7, 1.2 points higher than the over/under for this matchup.
+- The point total average for Minnesota games last season was 44.7, 1.2 more points than the over/under for this matchup.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.